Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Co.
 Donegal

-Guitar/Vocals Fontana Showband, (became Impact Showband)
+Guitar/Vocals Fontana Showband, (became Impact Showband), Taste, Solo

 (sadly passed away in 1995)